edgegap/edgegap-server-nakama-plugin-unity/README.md

 4. Locate sample files in your project `Assets/Samples/Edgegap Server Nakama Plugin/{version}/Simple Handler Example`.
 5. Create an Empty GameObject in your scene and attach `SimpleHandlerExample.cs` script.
 6. optional: configure `Authentication Token` values Inspector UI.

-### Usage Requirements

-To take full advantage of our hosting service, you will need to [Create an Edgegap Free Tier account](https://app.edgegap.com/auth/register).

 ### Troubleshooting